andOlga/umineko-catbox-english/README.md

 You may now start the game in Ryujinx and play it in English.

-### On Android (using Yuzu)
+### On Android (using yuzu)
-Some Android devices may be able to run the game using [Yuzu's Android port](https://play.google.com/store/apps/details?id=org.yuzu.yuzu_emu), though the current system requirements are rather high by Android standards: the device has to have a Snapdragon CPU and at least 8GB of RAM.
+Some Android devices may be able to run the game using [yuzu's Android port](https://play.google.com/store/apps/details?id=org.yuzu.yuzu_emu), though the current system requirements are rather high by Android standards: the device has to have a Snapdragon CPU and at least 8GB of RAM.

-Just like on PC, you will need a copy of the `prod.keys` file.
-Yuzu will ask you for its location on its first run.
+Just like on PC, you will need a copy of the `prod.keys` file. yuzu will ask you for its location on its first run.
 It will also ask you to specify the folder in which the game is located.
 For performance reasons, I recommend not putting the game on an SD card unless you absolutely have to, keep it in your internal storage.

 Once the initial setup is done, **run the base game (in Japanese) at least once and exit it**.
 This will allow you to confirm that your device can actually run the game, and also create some required files necessary for the patch installation to work.

-You may now [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the Yuzu version of the patch,<br>and extract it somewhere on your device.
+You may now [download](https://github.com/andOlga/umineko-catbox-english/releases/latest/download/patch_yuzu.zip) the yuzu version of the patch,<br>and extract it somewhere on your device.

-Now return to Yuzu, and in the settings menu tap "Open yuzu folder".
+Now return to yuzu, and in the settings menu tap "Open yuzu folder".
 Pull out the menu on the left, switch to "Internal Storage" (or "SD Card") and find the extracted mod files.
 Tap and hold the `UminekoCatboxEnglish` folder to select it, and choose "Copy to..." from the kebab menu on top.
 Pull out the left panel again, tap "yuzu" and navigate to `load/01006A300BA2C000/`, then click the "Copy" button to install the patch.

 The next time you start the game, it will be in English.